jrgrant/hass_ids_hyyp/README.md

 (https://github.com/hawky358/hass_ids_hyyp)

 ## Disclaimer
-Disclaimer: I am not a programmer/developer/coder/etc. I created this fork since I want to continue using this integration.
+- I am not a programmer/developer/coder/etc. I created this fork since I want to continue using this integration.
 It was broken for me (2023.4), so I fixed it and thought I'd share it so other people can also continue using it.
 Support, updates, bugfixes, features, etc. will be limited, but I will help where possible and will share anything I develop
+- This integration is in no way affiliated with IDS.
+    - IDS will not be able to assist with any troubleshooting.

 ##